geoffreytools/free-types/doc/ADTs.md

             (fb: apply<$F, [B, E]>) =>
                 fb.ap(fa.map(f)) as apply<$F, [C, E]>
 ```
 The parameter `E` is what is inferred when the arity of our type is 2.
-We limited ourselves to arities of 1 and 2 for clarity, but we could ad more.
+We limited ourselves to arities of 1 and 2 for clarity, but we could add more.

 ### Defining $Functor and $Apply